 Medium - Fast

-Full Sun or Part Shade
+Full Sun & Part Shade

 Average: ensure planting area provides adequate drainage